awslabs/aws-lambda-go-api-proxy/README.md

 	lambda.Start(Handler)
 }
 ```
+If you're using a Function URL, you can use the `ProxyFunctionURLWithContext` instead.

 ## Other frameworks
 This package also supports [Negroni](https://github.com/urfave/negroni), [GorillaMux](https://github.com/gorilla/mux), and plain old `HandlerFunc` - take a look at the code in their respective sub-directories.
 All packages implement the `Proxy` method exactly like our Gin sample above.